Mdsadiq03/Flutter-Projects/MealsApp/README.md

 -It intelligently adjusts content based on available meals and ensuring a seamless user experience.

 9.TabsScreen:
--The TabsScreen serves as the app's main screen, featuring a bottom navigation bar for easy access to categories and favorites.
+-The TabsScreen serves as the app's main screen, featuring a bottom navigation bar for easy access to categories & favorites.
--It efficiently manages state and navigation, providing users with smooth and intuitive interaction.
+-It efficiently manages state & navigation, providing users with smooth and intuitive interaction.